What is EMLA Cream 5%?

 Can be used alongside Priligy if approved by a clinician |

-Emla cream 5% contains lidocaine and prilocaine, two local anaesthetics that block nerve signals in the area where they are applied.
+EMLA cream 5% contains lidocaine and prilocaine, two medicines called local anaesthetics that block nerve signals in the area where they are applied.

 It does not affect erection quality or libido, but some men find that reduced sensitivity helps them last longer during sex.